Javonte Cooke: Iowa Wolves (2022–2024)

 On October 25, 2022, Cooke signed, after a tryout, with the Iowa Wolves as a prospect.

 After going undrafted in the 2023 NBA draft, Cooke joined the Minnesota Timberwolves for the 2023 NBA Summer League and on October 21, 2023, he signed with the team, but was waived the same day.
 On October 29, he rejoined Iowa.

 Brampton Honey Badgers (2024)

 On May 10, 2024, Cooke signed with the Brampton Honey Badgers of the Canadian Elite Basketball League, but waived him on June 29, in the aftermath of their latest loss against Scarborough.

 Oklahoma City Blue (2024–2025)

 After joining the Minnesota Timberwolves for the 2024 NBA Summer League, Cooke signed with the Oklahoma City Thunder on October 11, 2024.
 However, he was waived the next day and on October 25, he joined the Oklahoma City Blue.

-Cooke joined the Miami Heat for the 2025 NBA Summer League.

-Portland Trail Blazers / Rip City Remix (2025–present)
+Portland Trail Blazers / Rip City Remix (2025–2026)

 On October 20, 2025, Cooke signed a two-way contract with the Portland Trail Blazers.
+On November 20, Cooke made his NBA regular season debut, putting up four points, one assist, and one steal in a 122–121 loss to the Chicago Bulls.
+He made 19 appearances for Portland during his rookie campaign, recording averages of 1.2 points, 1.0 rebound, and 0.4 assists.
+Cooke was waived by the Trail Blazers on March 2, 2026.

+Beijing Royal Fighters (2026–present)

+On August 21, 2026, Cooke signed with the Beijing Royal Fighters of the Chinese Basketball Association.